Discover more at Chartwell

 You can get out into nature throughout the year here at Chartwell with so much to explore whatever the weather.
 Whether you fancy a quick stroll around the wider woodland that make up the estate, a wander across the Kent countryside or a climb up Mariners Hill to see panoramic views of the Weald, there’s a walk to suit you.

-Head out on an autumnal walk around the grounds at Chartwell and enjoy panoramic views across the Weald of Kent.
+Head out on a crisp winter walk around the grounds at Chartwell and enjoy panoramic views across the Weald of Kent.
 Pick up a walking trail from the Visitor Centre to explore nearby Mariner’s Hill or join the Weardale walk to neighbouring National Trust property Emmetts Garden.
+Come prepared with your Wellington boots.
+Paths can be muddy from November to March.

 Originally named for the Chart well on the property, the 800 acres of rolling farmland and woodland have been part of Chartwell since 1848 when the Colquhoun family owned the property.
 It wasn't until 1921 that the land was split into smaller lots at auction, with the house and 82 acres being bought in 1922 by Churchill.